derek-knox/Notes/Advanced React Patterns.md

 # Provider

-- an approach for mitigating "prop drilling" (passing props multiple levels just so a deep component can consume shared state) that leverages a context (shared state), provider (wrapper component), and consumer (any nested component desiring to consume the context shared state) API
+- an approach for mitigating "prop drilling" (passing props multiple levels just so a deep component can consume shared state) that leverages a context (shared state), provider (wrapper component), and consumer (any nested component desiring to consume the context shared state)